Outline of training in paediatrics within the Severn School of Paediatrics

-Those training to become general paediatricians will be placed in one of the District General Hospital training centres in the final year up to the point of gaining the CCT and for the 6 month grace period after CCT.
-During this time, the trainee will be given the opportunity of taking on a more senior role and developing interests in the non-clinical activities (usually management, clinical governance, teaching, etc), which are useful before applying for a consultant post.
+Those training in general paediatrics will usually be placed in one of the District General Hospital training centres in the final year up to the point of gaining the CCT and for the 6 month grace period after CCT.
+During this time, the trainee will be given the opportunity of taking on a more senior role and developing interests in non-clinical skills (usually management, clinical governance, teaching, etc), which are essential before applying for a consultant post.

 Level 3 GRID Training (ST6, ST7 and ST8)

-In addition to gaining a CCT in Paediatrics, trainees may wish to gain accreditation in certain paediatric sub-specialties (for a full list of RCPCH recognised sub-specialties, see RCPCH GRID website).
-Many of these sub-specialty training programmes are available within the Severn Deanery, although a few require rotation to other tertiary centres within the UK.
-These programmes are offered to trainees nationally and most schemes encourage trainees to apply during ST5 so that they will be ready to start the sub-specialty training programme it the beginning of ST6.
+Trainees may wish to gain accreditation in certain paediatric sub-specialties (for a full list of RCPCH recognised sub-specialties, see RCPCH GRID website).
+Many of these sub-specialty training programmes are available within the Severn Deanery, although some require rotation to other tertiary centres within the UK.
+These programmes are offered to trainees nationally and most schemes encourage trainees to apply during ST5 so that they will be ready to start the sub-specialty training programme at the beginning of ST6.